Lcram33/strong_password_generator/README.md

 The use is, I think, pretty intuitive.
 The settings editing is explained in detail.

-For any question, suggestion, problem, feel free ton contact me to lcram33@pm.me or discord (Lcram33#7313).
+Should you have any question, suggestion, problem, feel free to contact me to lcram33@pm.me or on discord (Lcram33#7313).

 CHANGELOG